5hubh4m/akka-kubernetes/README.md

 ### Running the example

 * `cd` to the project root.
+* Edit files `deploy/k8s/deployment+service_k8stest-manager.yaml` and `deploy/k8s/job_k8stest-client.yaml` and replace `<your-docker-hub-username>` with your actual username.
+Or just use mine (`5hubh4m`) for the prebuilt docker image!
-* Run `bash deploy/build_dockerfiles.sh <your-docker-username>` from the project root.
+* Run `bash deploy/build_dockerfiles.sh <your-docker-hub-username>` from the project root.
 This will build the docker images and push them on the hub.
-* Edit the files `job+service_k8stest-client.yaml` and `deployment+service_k8stest-manager.yaml` and replace `<your-docker-username>` with your actual username.
+Optionally, if you only want to run the vanilla images, skip this step and just get the docker images on my docker hub, as mentioned in the previous step.
 * Deploy the namespace with `kubectl create -f deploy/k8s/namespace_k8stest.yaml`, the manager deployment and service with `kubectl create -f deployment+service_k8stest-manager.yaml`.
-* Finally, deploy the client job and service with `kubectl create -f job+service_k8stest-client.yaml`.
+* Finally, deploy the client job with `kubectl create -f job_k8stest-client.yaml`.
 * Check the manager logs with `kubectl --namespace=k8stest logs <manager-pod-id>`.
 It should show a `"Hello"` message received from client.
+* Check the client logs with `kubectl --namespace=k8stest logs <client-pod-id>`.
+It should show a `"Success..."` on receiving an `Exit` message from manager.